-The subrecipient must not incur costs or obligate funds under an Award for any purpose pertaining to the operation of the activity, project, or program beyond the end of the period of performance.
+The Subrecipient must not incur costs or obligate funds under an Award for any purpose pertaining to the operation of the activity, project, or program beyond the end of the period of performance.
 The only costs which are authorized for a period up to 90 days following the end of the period of performance are those strictly associated with close-out activities.
-Close-out activities are normally limited to the preparation of final progress, financial, and required audit reports unless otherwise approved in writing by The Consortium.
+Close-out activities are normally limited to the preparation of final progress, financial, and required audit reports unless otherwise approved in writing by the Consortium.

-Under extraordinary circumstances, and at The Consortium's sole discretion, The Consortium may approve the recipient's request for an extension of the 90-day closeout period.
+Under extraordinary circumstances, and at the Consortium's sole discretion, The Consortium may approve the Subrecipient's request for an extension of the 90-day closeout period.

-8. TAX REFUNDS
+S-8.
+TAX REFUNDS

-Refunds of taxes paid under the Federal Insurance Contributions Act (FICA) and the Federal Unemployment Tax Act (FUTA) that are received by the subrecipient during or after the period of performance must be refunded or credited to The Consortium if these taxes were paid out of RESTORE Act funds in accordance with 2 C.F.R.
+Refunds of taxes paid under the Federal Insurance Contributions Act (FICA) and the Federal Unemployment Tax Act (FUTA) that are received by the Subrecipient during or after the period of performance must be refunded or credited to the Consortium if such taxes were paid out of RESTORE Act funds in accordance with 2 C.F.R.
 Part 200, subpart E (Cost Principles).
-The subrecipient agrees to contact The Consortium immediately upon receipt of these refunds.
+The Subrecipient agrees to contact the Consortium immediately upon receipt of these refunds.

-9. SUBAWARD REQUIREMENTS
+S-9.
+SUBAWARD REQUIREMENTS

 - a.
 The Consortium is obligated to perform all responsibilities required of a pass-through entity, as specified in 2 C.F.R.
 Part 200.
-As such, all subrecipient agreements shall incorporate all the terms and conditions required by Council, including any Special Award Conditions, and must include the information at 2 C.F.R. §200.331. - b.
-The Consortium shall review and document subrecipient's risk of noncompliance with federal statutes, federal regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring strategy, as described in 2 C.F.R. § 200.331(b). - c.
-The Consortium must monitor the subrecipient's use of federal funds through reporting, site visits, regular contact, or other means to provide reasonable assurance that the subrecipient is administering the subaward in compliance with the RESTORE Act, Treasury's RESTORE Act regulations, the RESTORE Act Standard Terms and Conditions, Program-Specific Terms and Conditions, and any Special Award Conditions, and to ensure that performance goals are achieved. - d.
-The Consortium shall provide training and technical assistance to the subrecipient as necessary. - e.
-The Consortium shall, if necessary, take appropriate enforcement actions against non-compliant subrecipients. - f.
-The Consortium maintains a written Conduct policy governing the performance of its employees involved in executing this Award and administration of subawards.
+As such, all Subrecipient agreements shall incorporate all the terms and conditions required by Council, including any Special Award Conditions, and must include the information contained in 2 C.F.R. §200.331. - b.
+The Consortium shall review and document each Subrecipient's risk of noncompliance with federal statutes, federal regulations, and the terms and conditions of the subAward for purposes of determining the appropriate Subrecipient monitoring strategy, as described in 2 C.F.R. § 200.331(b). - c.
+The Consortium must monitor the Subrecipient's use of federal funds through reporting, site visits, regular contact, or other means to provide reasonable assurance that the Subrecipient is administering the subAward in compliance with the RESTORE Act, Treasury's RESTORE Act regulations, the RESTORE Act Standard Terms and Conditions, Program-Specific Terms and Conditions, any Special Award Conditions, and the Subrecipient Agreement, and to ensure that performance goals are achieved. - d.
+The Consortium shall provide training and technical assistance to the Subrecipient as necessary. - e.
+The Consortium shall, if necessary, take appropriate enforcement actions against non-compliant Subrecipients. - f.
+The Consortium maintains a written Conduct policy governing the performance of its employees/consultants involved in executing the Award and administration of subAwards.

-10. RECIPIENT REPORTING AND AUDIT REQUIREMENTS
+S-10.
+RECIPIENT REPORTING AND AUDIT REQUIREMENTS

-10.1 Financial Reports
+S-10.1 Financial Reports

 a.
-Subrecipients must submit a "Federal Financial Report" (SF-425) on a semi- annual basis for the periods ending March 31 and September 30 (or June 30 and December 31, if instructed by The Consortium), or any portion thereof, unless otherwise
+Subrecipients must submit a "Federal Financial Report" (SF-425) on a semi- annual basis for the periods ending February and August 31 (or June 30 and December 31, if instructed by the Consortium), or any portion thereof, unless otherwise specified

-- specified in a special award condition, for all active grants.
+- in a special Award condition, for all active grants.
 Reports are due no later than 30 days following the end of each reporting period.
-A final SF-425 must be submitted within 90 days after the end of the period of performance. - b.
-In the remarks section of each SF-425 submitted, the subrecipient must describe by budget category the use of all funds received. - c.
-The report must be signed by an authorized certifying official who is the employee authorized by the subrecipient organization to submit financial data on its behalf. - d.
-The subrecipient must submit all financial reports to the Finance Manager, unless otherwise specified by The Consortium in writing.
+A final SF-425 must be submitted within 90 60 days after the end of the period of performance. - b.
+In the remarks section of each SF-425 submitted, the Subrecipient must describe by budget category the use of all funds received. - c.
+The report must be signed by an authorized certifying official who is the employee authorized by the Subrecipient organization to submit financial data on its behalf. - d.
+The Subrecipient must submit all financial reports to the Finance Manager, through the online grants management system unless otherwise specified by the Consortium in writing.

-10.2 Performance Reports
+S-10.2 Performance Reports